tankaru/OpenSwitchMaps/README.md

 + [Firefox addon center](https://addons.mozilla.org/ja/firefox/addon/openswitchmaps/)
 ### from source code
 This extention uses Node.js
-1. Install Node.js if needed
+1. Install Node.js
 1. Install the dependencies: npm install
 1. Build the extension: npm run build
-1. The extension is built in the dist directory
+1. The extension is built in the `dist` directory
 1. Add to your Chrome/Firefox

 ## How to use